Do I need planning permission?

 Planning permission self-assessment forms

-Self assessment form A - extensions (PDF File, 654kb) [PDF] - attached to the dwelling.
+Self Assessment Form A - extensions amended (PDF File, 242kb) - attached to the dwelling.
 Includes conservatories, garages etc. and alterations to include windows, verandas, balconies

-Self assessment form B - outbuildings (PDF File, 652kb) [PDF] - includes sheds, greenhouses and garages as well as other ancillary garden buildings such as swimming pools, ponds, sauna cabins, kennels, enclosures (including tennis courts) and containers for domestic heating
+Self Assessment Form B - outbuildings (PDF File, 236kb) - includes sheds, greenhouses and garages as well as other ancillary garden buildings such as swimming pools, ponds, sauna cabins, kennels, enclosures (including tennis courts) and containers for domestic heating

-Self assessment form C - porches (PDF File, 485kb) [PDF] - on an external door of a house
+Self Assessment Form C - porches (PDF File, 162kb) - on an external door of a house

-Self Assessment form D - roof alteration (PDF File, 509kb) [PDF] - includes additions or alterations to a roof including dormers, roof extensions, roof lights, reroofing
+Self Assessment Form D - roof alteration (PDF File, 181kb) - includes additions or alterations to a roof including dormers, roof extensions, roof lights, reroofing.
+If you are intending to install or alter solar equipment (for example, solar panels), please use Self Assessment Form I.

-Self assessment form F - hard standing kerb gate (PDF File, 525kb) [PDF] - drives, hardstandings, walls, fences, gates, access, dropped kerbs, etc.
+Self Assessment Form F - hard standing kerb gate (PDF File, 188kb) - drives, hardstandings, walls, fences, gates, access, dropped kerbs, etc.

-Self assessment form G - microwave antenna (PDF File, 493kb) [PDF] – satellite dishes
+Self Assessment Form G - microwave antenna satellite dish (PDF File, 163kb) – satellite dishes

 These forms do not tell you if you need Building Regulations approval, which comes under different legislation.
 You’ll find advice on this from our Local Authority Building Control Partnership, East Midlands Building Consultancy (EMBC).